None of the cops from the 9th Precinct were happy about the closing of the basement bar next to their station house in the summer of 1980.

 “Really?”
 My only familiarity with the Mob was from movies and walking by Umberto’s on Mulberry Street, where an assassin had murdered Joey Gallo.

 I watched, as the trim newcomer vanquished each pretender.
-He was handsome with slicked black hair and wore a 50s suit.
+Despite a jaw the size of a shovel he was handsome with slicked black hair and wore a tattered 1950s suit.

 Evelyn knew him.
 Her sons hugged him.
 Several girls whispered in his ear.